• Skip to main content

 Like it's sibling Japanese Curry Rice, Nikujaga was created to feed a large number of hungry troops.
 It's precisely the kind of dish you'd imagine getting if you asked a Navy cook to make a Japanese version of Western beef stew, and that's supposedly how it was created.
 The troops brought a taste for the dish home with them, and Nikujaga has since become one of the most popular home-cooked meals in Japan.

-How do I make Nikujaga vegan?
+How do I Make Nikujaga Vegan?

 Two main substitutions need to happen to make Nikujaga vegan.
 The most obvious one is the meat.
 If you break down the role of the meat in this dish, it does three things.
 1) It adds umami and flavor to the broth and other ingredients 2) It contributes a meaty texture and protein to the dish 3) It adds fat to the dish, which is what lends richness and body to the stew.
 Nailing all three of these with one plant-based ingredient would be pretty tough, but by using a combination of two mushrooms along with a little extra oil, I was able to get close.